amarmeddahi/camera-tracking/README.md

 # camera-tracking

-The objective of this repository is to propose a module under Unity3D which allows to realize a camera trajectory tracking of an object by providing only a limited amount of information, namely a few points.
+The objective of this repository is to propose a Unity3D module which allows to realize a camera trajectory tracking of an object by providing only a limited amount of information, namely a few points.